-Orientation will take place on Friday August 29th.
-It is a mandatory, all day event.
-The full schedule will be posted closer to the start of the semester.
+The full Orientation schedule will be posted closer to the start of the semester.

 You can view and pay your bill by logging on to your MyNeu account.
+Your bill will not be posted until after you register.
 Listed on your bill will also be your payment deadline.
 You must pay your bill by that deadline, or you will also be charged a late fee.
 If you are concerned about paying your bill on time, or would like to set up a payment plan, please contact Student Financial Services at firstname.lastname@example.org or 617-373-2270.
 For more information about Payment Methods, please visit the Student Financial Services website.

 Graduate schools are evolving to provide courses and schedules that are more flexible for their students.
 Online and hybrid courses (courses attended partially online and partially on campus) are becoming more common.
 During your study at Northeastern University- Seattle, you will be learning in at least a partially online format.
 Many people are surprised to find that they need to approach online/hybrid courses a little differently in order to succeed.
 The links listed below show you an overview of how online classes work at Northeastern, provide a demo of an online class, and offer tips and strategies for successful online learning.
 NEU Online Overview Online Class Demo Success in Online Learning